 The concept of a brand is often confused with the idea of a logo.
 Brands are about what the company values and how it does business, but because brands are usually represented by a logo, photos, colors, and typography, the concept of rebranding can lead us to make less-than-perfect decisions.

 Branding and rebranding can be risky.
 It will affect how your team members and customers see you.
 If done correctly, your company can see the benefit of long-term success.
-Done poorly, and you could end up with nothing but a new logo.
+If done poorly, you could end up with nothing but a new logo.

 When Rebranding Your Casino, Consider the Heart of the Matter.

-A look at historic brands will show only a handful have indeed been able to hold up to the test of time.
+A look at historic brands will show that only a handful has been able to hold up to the test of time.
 Brands such as Carhartt, Yuengling, LL Bean, Whirlpool, Colgate, and John Deere have continued to innovate and provide something “useful” to the consumer.
 Conversely, the list of defunct brands is eye-opening.
 Entertainment options do not have the benefit of “usefulness.”
 So, we must be able to continue to connect our brands to the hearts of our guests.

 If you saw your brand in any of these situations, you may be a prime candidate for a rebrand.

 The desire for the spotlight can often lead business leaders to undergo a rebranding that can backfire.
 Whether it is correctly done or merely a logo change, rebranding is a little like turning a ship.
 It takes time.
 Failures are unfortunately not too uncommon, though the reasons may be.

 You are just tired of what you have been communicating and want something new.